 *The Adaptable Mind was selected by the US State Department’s American Film Showcase to represent America at embassies abroad.

 *The Government of India organized its annual India International Science Film Festival in Chennai featuring The Adaptable Mind.

 Dive deeper here.

-On September 13, 2017, join hundreds of thousands of people around the globe for the fourth annual Character Day — a free day and global initiative where school districts, organizations, families, and congregations of all sizes screen films on the science of character development from different perspectives, dive into free printed discussion materials catered to different ages, and join an online global conversation around the importance of developing character strengths (resilience, grit, empathy, courage, kindness)–all rooted in evidence-based research.
+On September 26, 2018, join hundreds of thousands of people around the globe for the fifth annual Character Day — a free day and global initiative where school districts, organizations, families, and congregations of all sizes screen films on the science of character development from different perspectives, dive into free printed discussion materials catered to different ages, and join an online global conversation around the importance of developing character strengths (resilience, grit, empathy, courage, kindness)–all rooted in evidence-based research.
 Character Day is one day.
 The resources are available year-round.